 These are the most common type of braces that you will come across.
 The good news is that modern metal brackets are smaller.
 They use heat-activated archwires that get you fast results with reduced pain.

-Although these braces are quickly noticeable, they are the least expensive type.
+Although this type is quickly noticeable, it is the least expensive type.
 The color brands also allow children to express themselves.

 The lingual braces are metal braces that are placed on the inside of the teeth.
-These braces are invisible from the outside but are more expensive and uncomfortable.
+They are invisible from the outside but are more expensive and uncomfortable.
 The adjustment will also take longer than the traditional braces.

 These are custom-made plastic aligners that resemble a mouth-guard.
 They are a series of about 18-30 aligners that need replacing every two weeks.
 Patients get to drink and eat whatever they want when using Invisalign.
 Understand that they are not of much help with severe dental problems.